 Servicing clients Tathra, Tura, Bombala, Narooma, Merimbula and Eden since 1984

-The evolution of new technologies enables the most complete examintion
+The evolution of new technologies enables the complete examination.

 Your eye care needs to be tailored and not directed to a 30 minute or any other timeline.
 Australian population studies have shown high levels of patient acceptance for pupil dilation and have confirmed the safety of pupil dilation with higher pathology detection being possible.
-Should the driving standard not be assured from the temporary pupil dilation sometimes another time can be scheduled where a driver can accompany.
+Should the driving standard not be assured from the temporary pupil dilation, sometimes another time can be scheduled to accompany a driver.